akshay-899/sudoku/README.md

 ## Overview

 A Sudoku game implementation where users can solve puzzles by filling in numbers on a 9x9 grid.
-The game provides real-time feedback on incorrect entries and includes features for error tracking and validation.
+The game allows you to play sudoku and includes error tracking and validation.

 ## Features